 - CNS involvement, which occurs in 10%-24% of these cases, often with meningoencephalitic signs and with a mortality rate of 50%.
 Deafness and monoparesis are rare.

 - Cardiac involvement occurs in the third week of infection, with a mortality rate of 0.1%.
 Death often occurs during weeks 4-8 of infection, resulting from myocarditis, congestive heart failure, arrhythmias, or a combination thereof.

 - Pulmonary involvement (33%), especially of the diaphragm, complicated by pneumonitis or bronchopneumonia may present as dyspnea, cough, or hoarseness.

-- Death, although uncommon, typically occurs in the 4th to 8th week of infection, sooner if due to arrhythmias.
+- Death, although uncommon, typically occurs in the fourth to eighth week of infection, sooner if due to arrhythmias.
 Deaths are more common among older adults.

 Involves larvae encystment and muscle repair, and may continue for months to years after infection.
 Encystment can lead to cachexia, edema, and extreme dehydration.
-Symptoms usually decrease around the 2nd month for T. spiralis.
+Symptoms usually decrease around the second month for T spiralis.